Russian oligarchs: Putin and Medvedev era, 1999–2022 (prior to the invasion of Ukraine)

 Putin (left), with Mikhail Khodorkovsky (right) in December 2002.
 Mikhail Khodorkovsky was jailed the following year.

 With the ascent of Vladimir Putin in the Kremlin the influence of the Yeltsin oligarchs dissipated, as some were imprisoned, such as Mikhail Khodorkovsky (pictured here) and Mikhael Mirilashvili, while others emigrated, sold off their assets or died under suspicious circumstances, such as Vladimir Vinogradov and Boris Berezovsky.
 A number of Yeltsin oligarchs first came under fire for alleged tax evasion.
 Vladimir Gusinsky of MediaMost and Boris Berezovsky both avoided legal proceedings by leaving Russia, and the most prominent, Mikhail Khodorkovsky of Yukos oil, was arrested in October 2003 and sentenced to 9 years.
 This was subsequently extended to 14 years, and after Putin pardoned him, he was released on 20 December 2013.

 A second wave of oligarchs emerged in the 2000s, friends and former colleagues of President Putin either from his years in the St Petersburg municipal administration or his Dresden tenure in the KGB.
 Examples are the director of the institute where Putin obtained a degree in 1996, Vladimir Litvinenko, and Putin's childhood friend and judo-teacher Arkady Rotenberg.
 Gennady Timchenko was close friends with Russian leader Vladimir Putin since the early 1980s.
 In 1991, Putin gave Timchenko an oil export license.
-These oligarchs worked in close cooperaton with the government, displacing a system of crony capitalism with a system of state capitalism whereby the new oligarchs benefited from financing by state-owned banks and access to public procurement projects.
+These oligarchs worked in close cooperation with the government, displacing a system of crony capitalism with a system of state capitalism whereby the new oligarchs benefited from financing by state-owned banks and access to public procurement projects.